Ghitado/vaccination-manager-backend/README.md

 Manage persons, vaccines and vaccination records.
 The API follows RESTful conventions, returns JSON, and exposes Swagger UI for interactive documentation.

+Instead of just building a simple CRUD, I focused on architectural quality.
+I used **Clean Architecture** to keep the core logic testable and decoupled.
+I also implemented a custom **JWT & Refresh Token** authentication flow (using HttpOnly cookies) to handle security properly without relying on heavy default templates.

 ---

 ## Tech stack